apache/mxnet/docs/api/symbol.rst

    :type num_filter: int (non-negative), required

-   :param num_group: number of groups partition
+   :param num_group: Number of groups partition.
+This option is not supported by CuDNN, you can use SliceChannel to num_group,apply convolution and concat instead to achieve the same need.
    :type num_group: int (non-negative), optional, default=1